 - Open Device Manager and find the " Mice and other pointing devices " section.

-- Find the touchpad in the device list.
-It may be listed under different names depending on the manufacturer, such as “ Synaptics TouchPad ” or “ ELAN Input Device ”.
+- Look for the touchpad in the list of devices.
+It may be listed under different names depending on the manufacturer, such as " Synaptics TouchPad " or " ELAN Input Device ".

-- Right-click on the touchpad and select “ Turn off device ”.
+- Right-click on the touchpad and select " Disable device ".
 Confirm your choice in the pop-up window.

 Note that this method disables the touchpad until you return to Device Manager to re-enable it.